 - If the pathologist finds cancer cells, they will be graded with the Gleason System to determine severity.

-- Ninety-five percent of prostate cancer is classified as adenocarcinoma.
-The specific type of cancer will be listed on the report.
+- Ninety-five percent of prostate cancer diagnoses are classified as adenocarcinoma.
+The specific type of cancer will be listed in the report.

 What Does the Gleason Score Mean?